Paul-creator2000/Dog-Years/README.md

 My program converts human age to Dog age .

-## Disclaimer

-My code is not so perfect.
+//My code is not so perfect.
 Feel free to correct it where possible.